 (b) a scheme plan proposed to be registered for a community titles (land) scheme (as defined in the Community Titles Act 2018 section 11(8)) under the Community Titles Act 2018;

-sanitary drainage connection point, for a lot on subdivided land, means a point on the lot at which a sanitary main drain for a building on the lot can be connected to a sanitary drainage service line;

-sanitary drainage service line, for a lot on subdivided land, means a pipe used or intended to be used for the carrying of wastewater from the sanitary drainage connection point for the lot to a sewer or an approved disposal system;
+service line, for a lot on subdivided land, means a drainage plumbing service line or water supply plumbing service line for the lot;

-service line means a sanitary drainage service line or water service line;

 subdivided land means land the subject of a proposed scheme plan;

-water service connection point, for a lot on subdivided land, means a point on the lot at which a water service for a building on the lot can be connected to a water service line;
+water supply plumbing connection point, for a lot on subdivided land, means a point on the lot at which water supply plumbing for a building on the lot can be connected to a water supply plumbing service line;

-water service line, for a lot on subdivided land, means a pipe connecting a water services provider’s meter assembly to the water service connection point for the lot.
+water supply plumbing service line, for a lot on subdivided land, means a pipe used or intended to be used for the supply of water from a water supply system to the water supply plumbing connection point for the lot.

 [Regulation 55 inserted: SL 2020/132 r.
 7; amended: SL 2021/71 r.
 9; SL 2022/163 r.
-8.]
+8; SL 2024/12 r.
+31.]

 56. Connection points